cendress/100DaysOfSwift/README.md

 # 100DaysOfSwift
-A collection of projects done in Paul Hudson's 100 Days of Swift course.
+A series of projects done in Paul Hudson's 100 Days of Swift course.